chjj/bpkg/README.md

 ...
 ```

-The above will deduplicate and include the dependency tree in a
+The above will deduplicate and include the dependency tree in a `node_modules`
-`node_modules` directory below `bcrypto`.
-With the --collect-bindings option,
+directory below `bcrypto`.
+With the --collect-bindings option, all native
-all native bindings will be built and included in the tarball.
+bindings will be built and included in the tarball.
+The tarball will include a
+`build` and `install` script for a completely NPM-less install (the scripts are
+essentially `$ npm install` behavior).

 This is extremely useful for packaging your project for something _other_ than
 NPM (an OS package manager, for example).